 We are not able to provide personal care, although clients are welcome to attend with a carer.

-All weather pavilion with wheelchair accessible toilets and kitchen facilities.
-Gardens are wheelchair accessible.
-Raised beds for easy wheelchair use.
+All weather pavilion with accessible toilets and kitchen facilities.
+Gardens are accessible for those with mobility issues.
+Raised beds and adapted tools to suit different abilities.

 This information has been collected from third party providers therefore the Reading Services Guide, Reading Borough Council (RBC) and Brighter Futures for Children (BFfC) cannot accept responsibility for the accuracy of this information and recommends that parents, carers, young people, residents and professionals check with providers regarding DBS (Disclosure & Barring Service) and OFSTED registrations and CQC registrations.
 Information collected by Reading Service Guide; is used solely to implement and supply the Family Information Service (FIS), Special Educational Needs & Disabilities - Reading's Local Offer, Adults & Carers Support Group and Reading Youth.